Cat Dental Health – What You Need to Know

 It’s important to refrain from using human toothpaste and baking soda, as both can make your cat sick.
 Additionally, note that toothbrushes for cats are designed a little differently than a child’s toothbrush.
 They are smaller and single-ended, and have an angled head more suited for a cat’s mouth.

 When you make an effort to help your cat avoid periodontal disease, you do more than preserve your feline’s smile.
-You afford your cat a level of dental health that will serve him well for the duration of his life.
+You afford your cat a level of dental health that will serve them well for the duration of their life.

 Resources for Cat Dental Health